ainephelan/ainephelan.github.io/_posts/2020-03-30-cha-datathon-for-social-good.md

 ### 1.3 Engagement
 A key measure of success for CHA, in this section we dove into the data on participation to help us understand how engaged the community was at each hub.

-At a general and an individual hub level, we asked and answered questions to do with:
+At a general and an individual hub level, we asked and answered questions to do with
 - average participation per activity
 - throughput of participants per month
 - the breakdown of participation by adults and children